patricksavalle/devops-project-template/content/optimization-method.md

 Lean software development method is a translation of lean manufacturing principles and practices to the software development domain.
 Part of Lean is to continuously eliminate waste.
+Waste elimination is defined as the removal of anything that fails to add value to your development process and/or the final product.
 The original Lean (TPS) recognized 3 types of waste

 - **Muda** : waste, uselessness, non-value added or idleness